dalboris/vpaint/README.md

 - On MacOS 10.10 Yosemite, maximizing the window is poorly supported.
 If you want to exit maximizing, hide the toolbar and action bar with "View > Toolbar" and "View > Action Bar" so you can access the minimize button again

-- Some users have experienced a mouse pointer issue: the pointer where you draw
+- Some users have experienced a mouse pointer issue: the pointer drawn by VPaint is not at the same location as your mouse cursor.
+It doesn't prevent using VPaint but it is quite inconvenient.

 #  LICENSE